alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 At as of now, we could think everything is _hunky dory_ isn't it?

-While engineers strived to improve the existing API, the sales representative have contracted with new customers.
+While engineers worked on improving the existing API, the sales representative have contracted with new customers.
 They enjoy this product and its functionalities.
 However, they also bring new requirements and concerns.